 - You can share your screen.

-- Having meetings through UberConference solves the problem of long distance phone calls.
+- Having meetings through Zoom solves the problem of long-distance phone calls.

-HelloSign is what I use to send my contracts.
-Under the free plan you can send up to 3 contracts a month.
+DropboxSign (previously called HelloSign) is a tool that helps you send client contracts.
+Under the free plan, you can send up to 3 contracts a month.
 If you send more than 3, there’s a monthly fee.

 - Upload your contract, sign it, and send it to your client to sign.

-- You’ll receive notification when they sign it.
+- You’ll receive a notification when they sign it.

 Not sure what your contract should say?
-I have templates for you!
+I have templates available here!